6-DoF-dynamic-content-software/software_code/README.md

 ```
 To generate datasets for point clouds, use ```train.blend```.

-## Point cloud sequence dataset generation (Synthetic Dynamic Scenes)
-If you want to generate the dataset by yourself, you can follow the [README](https://github.com/6-DoF-dynamic-content-software/software_code/tree/main/SyntheticDynamicScenes#blender-to-point-cloud) descriptions.
-And the codes to generate the dataset are all in `./SyntheticDynamicScenes`.

 ## Original dataset
 You can download the original datasets in the following links:
 - [8iVFB](http://plenodb.jpeg.org/pc/8ilabs/)